 New Food Labels: Confusing Or Helpful?

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 But as NPR's April Fulton reports, some experts say the new labels might be more confusing than helpful.

-Kelly Brownell runs the Rudd Center for Food Policy and Obesity at Yale.
+APRIL FULTON: Kelly Brownell runs the Rudd Center for Food Policy and Obesity at Yale.
 He says people won't know what to make of all these boxes.

-Scott Faber of the Grocery Manufacturers Association helped developed the food labels.
+FULTON: Scott Faber of the Grocery Manufacturers Association helped developed the food labels.
 He says consumers want nutrition information, but they want both the good and the bad, and they want specific numbers in the boxes, because they don't want to be told what to eat.

-April Fulton, NPR News, Washington.
+FULTON: April Fulton, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.